vsteve96/SaveTheWorld/README.md

 - The webpage includes a favicon to display a custom icon in the browser tab.

 - The favicon is the same one that was used as the main logo positioned at the start of the header section.

+## Credits

+- All images used in this project were free-to-use stock photos downloaded from pixabay.com and pexels.com.

+- All the placed images were converted to .webp format and compressed further with TinyPNG to

+- I'd

+## Acknowledgements